-Driving in Austria is generally uncomplicated.
-That said, there are two things that can land tourists in hot water with the local authorities.
-They are the failure to buy a Vignette (Austrian toll sticker) and not abiding by the speed limit.
-In addition, driving in Austria in winter provides its own set of challenges.
-This guide answers all your question before driving through Austria.
+Driving in Austria is generally uncomplicated, but there are two things that can land tourists in hot water with the local authorities.
+They are the failure to buy a vignette (Austrian toll sticker) and not adhering to the speed limit.
+Also, driving in Austria in winter provides its own set of challenges.
+That´s why we´ve put together some helpful tips to help you navigate the Austrian roads.

 Yes, yes, and yes.
 Austrian motorways are toll roads without toll gates.
 Instead, you buy a vignette which comes in the form of a windscreen sticker or a digital pass.